OPERATION OF THE ASTROLABE

 None of these is observable due to daylight at sunrise or sunset.

-and setting.
-Rotate the rete to place the target on the appropriate
+the target on the appropriate horizon.

-horizon.
 Read the longitude of the ecliptic sitting on its appropriate

 Set the date and hour.